 Amendments to the handbooks are made in accordance with NCWM procedures and policies.
 The process begins at the regional weights and measures association meetings in the fall of each year and is culminated at the NCWM Annual Meeting in July.
-After passing through one or more of the regional associations, the proposed amendment is placed on the agenda of the appropriate NCWM committee for consideration at the NCWM's Interim Meeting in January.
-After final deliberation and development by the committee, the amendment may be presented to the membership for a vote at the NCWM Annual Meeting in July.
-The NCWM policy provides for exceptions to the process to accommodate urgent or priority items.
-NIST staff provides technical assistance and advice throughout the process.
+After passing through one or more of the regional associations, the proposed amendment is placed on the agenda of the appropriate NCWM committee for consideration at the

-Introduction Handbook 133 - 2019
+Introduction Handbook 133 - 2020